healthykitchen101/healthykitchen101.com/kettles/reviews/chefman/chefman-electric-kettle-5-presets.md

 *   One cordless kettle
 *   One corded power base
 *   One user manual
-*   Warranty: 1 year
+*   Warranty:1 year

-The Chefman Electric Kettle arrived between two foam pads on the top and the bottom inside a carton box.
-The instruction manual was detailed with information on the kettle’s parts, how to use, safeguards, cleaning and maintaining, troubleshooting, and warranty.
+The Chefman Electric Kettle arrived tightly boxed with a foam pad on the bottom and one on the top.
+The instruction manual was detailed with information on the kettle’s parts, how to use, safeguards, cleaning and maintenance, troubleshooting, and warranty.

 ### Dimensions